agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![Mapping contigs to a reference genome](./images/Mauve-Screenshot.jpg)

-Using the lab computers, visualize the quality of the assembly graph, with an emphasis upon repeated sequences, using BANDAGE (https://rrwick.github.io/Bandage) and the *LastGraph.txt* file available on A2L/GitHub.
+Lastly, using the lab computers, visualize the quality of the assembly graph, with an emphasis upon repeated sequences, using BANDAGE (https://rrwick.github.io/Bandage) and the *LastGraph.txt* file available on A2L/GitHub.

 **Problem #1.
 Based on the Tablet, MAUVE, and BANDAGE results, what is your assessment of the quality of your genome assembly?**